Pranjal360Agarwal/ApnaBharat-Bus-Booking-Reservation-System/README.md

    📌 User Registration <br>
        👉 Users can register on the website by providing basic details such as name, contact number, email ID, and password. <br>

    📌 Bus Search
        👉 Users can search for buses based on various criteria such as source, destination, date of travel, type of bus, etc.

    📌 Seat Selection
        👉 After selecting the bus, users can choose their preferred seats from the available options

    📌 Payment
        👉 Users can make payment for the booking using various payment modes such as credit/debit cards, net banking, wallets, etc.

    📌 Confirmation
        👉 Once the payment is successful, users will receive a confirmation of their booking via email or SMS.

    📌 One can add new bus

    📌 Add Route
+       👉If a person knows a new route which may be a shortcut then he can add route which may be beneficial for others.

 ---

 📌 Check out our Blog on Hashnode